 Charter from Vlore → Vlorë Marina is the most ambitious yacht hub on the Albanian coast — 438 berths and Albania’s first St. Regis.
 From here Adriatic itineraries open up: Karaburun, Sazan, Brindisi and Corfu are all within day-sail range.
 See our sister site Adriatic Yacht Guide for full charter options.

-Vlorë is the Albanian Riviera's northern gateway and the start of the Llogara Pass road trip.
+Vlorë is the Albanian Riviera’s northern gateway and the start of the Llogara Pass road trip.
 It now has its own international airport (Akërni, opened mid-2025) and a €93m five-star marina, making it a viable arrival hub for travellers who want to drive south to Dhërmi, Himarë and the Karaburun-Sazan marine park rather than fly into Tirana.
 The city itself is more urban than the Riviera villages — better for one or two nights of culture, food and marina hotels than a full beach week.
 The wild side is offshore: boat tours to Karaburun and Sazan Island launch from Vlorë port.
+For the airport’s opening timeline and how to reach the coast from it, see our Vlorë airport guide.

 Why Visit Vlorë?